-Under the current law, any failure to disclose a material circumstance may entitle the insurer to avoid the insurance contract ab initio.
-An important feature of the Insurance Bill is the introduction of proportionate remedies for any material non-disclosure or misrepresentation.
-The insurer will no longer be automatically entitled to avoid the contract of insurance and its remedies may be restricted to what it would have done had there been a fair presentation (eg charge more premium, or insert an exclusion clause).
-However, the insurer will have a right of avoidance if the failure to disclose is deliberate or reckless.
-The decision by a broker to deliberately withhold material information because it was considered to have been acquired in confidence, when in fact it was not, may result in the insured losing its insurance as the result of an error by the broker.
+Under current English law, any failure to disclose a material circumstance may entitle the (re)insurer to avoid the insurance contract ab initio.
+An important feature of the Insurance Act is the introduction of proportionate remedies for any material non-disclosure or misrepresentation.
+The (re)insurer will no longer be automatically entitled to avoid the contract of (re)insurance and its remedies may be restricted to what it would have done had there been a fair presentation (eg charge more premium, or insert an exclusion clause).
+However, the (re)insurer will have a right of avoidance if the failure to disclose is deliberate or reckless.
+The decision by a broker to deliberately withhold material information because it was considered to have been acquired in confidence, when in fact it was not, may result in the (re)insured losing its (re)insurance as the result of an error by the broker.

-One of the late changes to the Insurance Bill was the introduction of a new section which prevents an insurer from relying on the breach of a term (typically a warranty) where the breach "could not have increased the risk of the loss which actually occurred in the circumstance in which it occurred."
+One of the significant changes introduced by the Insurance Act is Section 11 which prevents an (re)insurer from relying on the breach of a term (typically a warranty) where the breach "could not have increased the risk of the loss which actually occurred in the circumstance in which it occurred."
 The relevant term has to be one that would tend to reduce the risk of a loss occurring, but not one which defines the risk as a whole.
 Accordingly, it is going to be important to identify which category of term a particular condition or warranty falls into.
-Insureds will be looking to their brokers for advice in this regard.
+(Re)insureds will be looking to their brokers for advice in this regard.

-Insurers will be able to contract out of many of the provisions in the Bill (for example, the provision concerning breach of an irrelevant term).
-One of the requirements for contracting out is that the insurer must take sufficient steps to draw any disadvantageous term to the insured's attention.
-However, if the broker has actual knowledge of disadvantageous term when the contract is entered into, then this requirement will have been satisfied.
-It will accordingly fall to the brokers to identify to their clients the terms in the contract of insurance that vary the application of the Insurance Bill.
-If the insured loses cover as a consequence of the underwriter contracting out of the Insurance Bill's effect, the broker will need to establish that it drew the insured's attention to the contracting out provision.
+With the exception of "basis of contract" clauses, (re)insurers of business insurance or reinsurance contracts will be able to contract out of the provisions in the Act (for example, the provision concerning breach of an irrelevant term).
+One of the requirements for contracting out is that the (re)insurer must take sufficient steps to draw any disadvantageous term to the (re)insured's attention.
+However, if the broker has actual knowledge of the disadvantageous term when the contract is entered into, then this requirement will have been satisfied.
+It will accordingly fall to the brokers to identify to their clients the terms in the contract of (re)insurance that vary the application of the Insurance Act.
+If the (re)insured loses cover as a consequence of the underwriter contracting out of the Insurance Act's effect, the broker will need to establish that it drew the (re)insured's attention to the contracting out provision.

-Underwriters and brokers will have 18 months to adjust their practices and standard terms to the new matters required by the Insurance Bill.
-The JLC hopes that this will result in the introduction of protocols addressing what will be required for a fair presentation of the risk in particular classes of business.
-The uncertainties in the Bill described in this article suggest that the market is going to face challenges when implementing the legislation.
+Underwriters and brokers have until August 2016 to adjust their practices and standard terms to the new matters required by the Insurance Act.
+The JLC hope that this will result in the introduction of protocols addressing what will be required for a fair presentation of the risk in particular classes of business.
+The uncertainties in the Act described in this article suggest that the market is going to face challenges when implementing the legislation.
 Inevitably, there will be differences of opinion as to how best to address these matters in a way that does not harm market efficiency or generate more uncertainty.